 Overtime

-Hospital nurses who work beyond 40 hours per week receive overtime at 1.5x their base hourly rate.
+Under the federal Fair Labor Standards Act, non-exempt employees – which includes most hourly staff nurses – must receive at least 1.5x their regular rate for hours worked beyond 40 in a workweek [5].
+Some states set additional daily overtime thresholds beyond the federal weekly rule, so check your state labor department for local requirements.
 Some nurses deliberately pick up extra shifts, particularly during incentive pay periods when hospitals offer 2x or 2.5x base rate for coverage gaps.
-A telemetry nurse earning $47/hr base rate earns $70.50/hr for overtime hours — which can translate to $10,000–$20,000+ in additional annual income for nurses who work significant overtime.
+A telemetry nurse earning $47/hr base rate earns $70.50/hr for overtime hours – which can translate to $10,000–$20,000+ in additional annual income for nurses who work significant overtime.

 PCCN certification premium